What Does numpy.random.seed() Do?

 This function returns random numbers samples from the standard exponential distribution.

-The exponential distribution is a constant distribution mainly used to measure the estimated time for an event to occur.
+The exponential distribution is a constant distribution that we mainly use to measure the estimated time for an event to occur.

 import numpy as np